 The concept of “neighborhood boundaries” is a bit arbitrary.
 The boundaries were emphasized by Seattle’s Department of Neighborhoods when it was formed in the 1980s, to help give a sense of identity and area of influence.
 The boundaries of the Wedgwood neighborhood are NE 75th to 95th Streets, 25th to 45th Avenues NE, and west to Lake City Way between NE 85th to 95th Streets.
 Here’s a link to the City of Seattle neighborhood map (misspelled Wedgewood!)

-Wedgwood’s neighbors to the south are Bryant, Ravenna and View Ridge.
-To the north is Meadowbrook and Lake City, and to the east is Matthews Beach and Sand Point.
+Wedgwood’s neighbors to the south are Bryant, Hawthorne Hills, Ravenna and View Ridge.
+To the north is Meadowbrook and Lake City.
+Wedgwood’s eastern border is with the Sand Point Country Club and Inverness, located on the ridge above Lake Washington.
+Farther east is LaVilla, Matthews Beach and Sand Point.

-By 1954 when the neighborhood got its own elementary school, the name Wedgwood seemed the most appropriate as it had come into general use.
+It was not until 1954 that the entire Wedgwood neighborhood came into the City Limits of Seattle.
+By 1954 when the neighborhood got its own elementary school, the name Wedgwood seemed the most appropriate for the school, as it had come into general use.
 The first Wedgwood Community Club used the school attendance boundaries to define the boundaries of the neighborhood in the 1950s.